ASVBPREAUBV/linux-sysadmin-basics/basics.md

 ## ls
 ```
 # list directory content
+# lists non hidden files / directories / objects in a directory
+ls
 # lists all files / directories / objects in a directory
+ls -a
+# lists it as list
+ls -l
+# lists it human readable
-ls
+ls -alh
 ```

 ## cd